pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 ```
 mkdir Input Output Databases
 ```
 We've created three directories with intuitive names.
 From here, we need only ...1.)
 Create a BLASTable database from a FASTA-formatted sequence assembly and ...2.)
 Create a list of probes (nucleotide, amino acid, or protein domain sequences) for your gene of interest to be used as a BLAST query.

+###Building a BLASTable database

-To build our BLASTable database, place your sequence assembly (in FASTA format) into the "Input" directory.
-Do this manually, or type:
+To build our database, first place your FASTA-formatted sequence assembly in the "Input" directory.
+Do this manually, or:
 ```
 mv path-to-your-file/filename.fasta ~/Desktop/BLAST+/Input
 ```

-Within the main directory there is a subdirectory called "bin".
-This contains the executable that allows us to build a database and run various BLAST searches:
+To make the database, we run the `makeblastdb` command.
+Copy the below code into a text editor and modify the paths and filenames to match your own computer.
+For me, the code looks like this.
+You need only change the file paths and file names.
+Note:
++Putting /User/pvaelli/Desktop oddly did not work, but using a "~" sign to represent /Users/pvaelli does work.
++You will need to remove the hard returns before each flag in the code.
+I added them to make the code easier to read.

+Tidy version:
 ```
-cd bin
+~/Desktop/BLAST+/bin/makeblastdb
+-in ~/Desktop/BLAST+/Input/newt.Trinity.fasta
+-dbtype nucl -parse_seqids
+-out ~/Desktop/BLAST+/Output/newt_transcriptome.fasta
 ```

-To make the database, run the `makeblastdb` command:
+Actual version:
 ```
-~/Desktop/Bioinformatics/BLASTplus/bin/makeblastdb
--in ~/Desktop/Bioinformatics/BLASTplus/Input/SEQUENCE ASSEMBLY FILE
--dbtype nucl
+~/Desktop/BLAST+/bin/makeblastdb -in ~/Desktop/BLAST+/Input/newt.Trinity.fasta -dbtype nucl -parse_seqids -out ~/Desktop/BLAST+/Output/newt_transcriptome.fasta
--parse_seqids
--out ~/Desktop/Bioinformatics/BLASTplus/Databases/NAME FOR YOUR DATABASE
 ```
+What is this code doing?
+In the first line, we give the path to the executable file 'makeblastdb' in the bin directory. '-in' is a flag that represents input file. '-dbtype' is a flag that tells the program if your FASTA data is nucleotide or amino acid data. '-out' tells the program where to save your new database and what to call it.

 ### Running a BLAST search
 Make a txt file with your sequence queries and put this file into your "Input" directory